Hyundai Sonata Insurance Rates

 Enter your ZIP code in our free tool above to get started on finding the best Hyundai Sonata insurance costs.

-The average insurance rates for a Hyundai Sonata are $1,406 a year including full coverage.
-Comprehensive insurance costs on average $270, collision costs $506, and liability costs around $450.
-A liability-only policy costs as low as $518 a year, with high-risk insurance costing $3,044 or more.
-Teens cost the most to insure at $5,364 a year or more.
+Average auto insurance rates for a Hyundai Sonata are $1,406 annually with full coverage.
+Comprehensive costs around $270, collision insurance costs $506, and liability coverage is estimated at $450.
+A liability-only policy costs approximately $518 a year, and high-risk insurance costs around $3,044.
+Teens receive the highest rates at up to $5,364 a year.

 Average premium for full coverage: $1,406

-Rate estimates include $500 comprehensive and collision deductibles, 30/60 liability coverage, and includes medical and UM/UIM coverage.
-Prices are averaged for all 50 U.S. states and for all Sonata models.
+Rate estimates include $500 policy deductibles, 30/60 liability coverage, and includes additional medical/uninsured motorist coverage.
+Rates are averaged for all U.S. states and for all Sonata models.

-For a 40-year-old driver, Hyundai Sonata insurance rates go from the low end price of $518 for just liability insurance to the much higher price of $3,044 for a policy for a high-risk driver.
+For the normal driver, prices range range from as cheap as $518 for just the minimum liability insurance to the much higher price of $3,044 for a policy for a high-risk driver.

 Use the form below to get customized rates for your location.